Overview: PPS Cooks+Gardens

 The program brings in chefs and guest chefs to teach students basic philosophy, safety, science and technique that goes into gardening, harvesting, prepping and cooking within planetary boundaries.
 It also celebrates the community of the table, with each of the teams, when time permits sharing results of their efforts with others.

-The PSGC middle school program, oversubscribed from the start, helped inform the administration’s decision to return a for-credit food-oriented course to the school day in 2016, with Nyrie Janho as first teacher.
+The PSGC middle school program, oversubscribed from the start, helped inform the administration’s decision to return a for-credit food-oriented course to the school day in 2016, with Nyrie Janho as its part-time teacher.